 If you have been accused of violating the Endangered Species Act (ESA), the Marine Mammal Protection Act (MMPA), the Convention on International Trade in Endangered Species (CITES), or any other international, federal, or state statute, then Patrick Flanigan is a lawyer with experience handling these multi-layered types of cases.
 This area of the law is complex.
 This includes not only fish, but wildlife and plants including the harvest, trade, importing, exporting, and reporting.
 If you have been accused of violations of the ESA or CITES, and you want the advice of an attorney who fight to protect your interests, then contact Patrick Flanigan.

 At the Law Office of Patrick Flanigan, attorney Patrick Flanigan represents clients who are accused of violating the Endangered Species Act, the Marine Mammal Protection Act.
 He represent clients nationwide, including commercial fishermen, individuals and businesses in civil, criminal and administrative actions.
-To schedule your free initial consultation, contact his firm online or call toll free at 877-275-5191.
+To schedule your free initial consultation, contact his firm online or call at 484-904-7795.

 NOAA and the Endangered Species Act/Marine Mammal Protection Act